chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---
 # What's the Big Idea?

-+ Software development is new product development
++ Software development is new product development.
-+ Software makes and shapes new markets.
-Continually
++ Software makes and shapes new markets continually.
 + Learning is the only competitive advantage.

 ---
-# Results
+# What to Expect

++ Work on how we learn and deliver as a team.
-+ Identify a product, a first iteration of which you can deliver in 8 Weeks from now.
++ Identify a product, a first iteration of which you can deliver 8 Weeks from now.
 + Identify areas of waste, blockages or frustration in your current practise...
 + Remediate these within the project
 + So that your _capability to build improves continually_ as you deliver value to the customer.